Jukebox History 1934-1951

 At

-the J. P. Seeburg Corporation, the designers choose
+the J. P. Seeburg Corporation, the designers choose not to use extreme visual

-not to use extreme visual effects, but some unique automatic phonographs were
+effects, but some unique automatic phonographs were manufactured in 1940.
+The Square

-Cadet, Commander, and Concert Master (nicknamed Faces)
+Top series, namely Seeburg Cadet, Commander, and Concert

-with matching Seeburg Top Spot speaker
+Master (nicknamed Faces) with matching Seeburg Top Spot

-unit, was indeed something special, but unfortunately that series with Rainbo-Glo illumination was not design patented.
+speaker unit, was indeed something special, but unfortunately that series with Rainbo-Glo

-However, it is possible that Nels A. Miller was
+illumination was not design patented.
+However, it is possible that Nels A.

-designed and patented nearly all models with Marbl-Glo
+T. Roberts designed and patented nearly all models with Marbl-Glo

 illumination for the company, but there are so distinct differences in details,

-that it seems correct to assume that Nels A. Miller
+that it seems correct to assume that Nels A. Miller designed the model line of

-designed the model line of 1940.
-Henry T. Roberts also design patented the
+1940.
+Henry T. Roberts also design patented the following Hitone Symphonola

 series of 1941/42 equipped with the new sliding-tray mechanism invented and

-filed for patent in August 1937 by Carl G. Freborg
+filed for patent in August 1937 by Carl G. Freborg and

-The sales department at Seeburg dubbed this model
+The sales department at Seeburg dubbed this model their Minute Man

-a short period until after the war, when the new and
+the production was stopped for a short period until after the war, when the new

 The